Jozef Vengloš

-Jozef Vengloš (18 February 1936 – 26 January 2021) was a Slovak professional football player and manager.
 He held a doctorate in Physical Education and also specialised in Psychology.
 He was selected by FIFA on various occasions to lecture at the FIFA academies throughout the world.

 Playing career

-Born in Ružomberok, Czechoslovakia (now in Slovakia), Vengloš played as a midfielder for Slovan Bratislava 1954–1966, and later captained the team, and also played for Czechoslovakia at the B level.
-After his playing career was prematurely ended by hepatitis, he began his managerial career in Australia, first in club football, before going on to manage the national team.
-He then returned to Czechoslovakia and coached at club and Under-23 national level.
+Born in Ružomberok, Czechoslovakia (now in Slovakia), Vengloš played as a midfielder for Slovan Bratislava 1954–1966, and later captained the team, and also played for Czechoslovakia B. He scored 10 goals in 203 matches in the Czechoslovak First League, including some during a short spell at Dukla Pardubice.
+He was part of the title-winning Slovan Bratislava side for the 1955 Czechoslovak First League.